 After building a couple of flows/bots, you'll quickly notice that there are some common patterns that you find yourself implementing over and over.
 Skills come to the rescue.

-Skills are higher-level abstractions on top of flows.
-In fact, skills are dynamic flow generators.
+Skills are higher-level abstractions on top of flows that serve as dynamic flow generators.

-They can be seen as reusable components between multiple flows or even multiple bots.
+They can be seen as reusable components between multiple flows or even multiple chatbots.

-Every skills must be exposed by a module.
+A module must expose every skill.
 Modules can host any number of skills.
-All you need to do is install the required module and you will have access to its skills.
+All you need to do is install the required module, and you will have access to its skills.

 Skills are meant to be used by the Botpress Flows GUI.
-After installing a skill module, navigate to a flow in the Graphical Flows Editor, then locate the "Insert Skill" dropdown in the top toolbar:
+After installing a skill module, navigate to a flow in the Graphical Flows Editor, then locate the "Insert Skill" toolbar to the left of the flow builder interface.

 After filling in the form, you'll be able to click anywhere in the flow to insert the skill to be consumed by the other nodes.

 data/bots/your-bot/flows/skills folder.
 Skill nodes in the Studio Interface have the name of the skill appended to the node name, making them easily identifiable.